nonworks/busy-alien/README.md

 ## Communication protocol

-Upon connecting, the server will send ['version', 'whatever-version-was-set'].
+Upon connecting, the server will send `['version', 'whatever-version-was-set']`.
 This is to ensure that the client is capable of communicating with this server.

-Every message received must be an array with the structure [command, arguments, referenceId].
+Every message received must be an array with the structure `[command, arguments, referenceId]`.

-* command: 'get', 'salmon' or 'ping'
+* *command*: 'get', 'salmon' or 'ping'
-* arguments: Must be object, may contain any data serializable by JSON
+* *arguments*: Must be object, may contain any data serializable by JSON
-* referenceId: An ID that will be provided with any data entries being returned
+* *referenceId*: An ID that will be provided with any data entries being returned

 Any message sent will be on the same structure, where command may be 'drip' or 'pong'

 Commands:

-* get: A request from the client to receive one or more resources.
+* *get*: A request from the client to receive one or more resources.
 Each key in arguments is a resource, its value will be sent to the handling function
-* salmon: A request from client to push data updates upstreams (like a salmon).
+* *salmon*: A request from client to push data updates upstreams (like a salmon).
 The update may be created, deleted or updated.
-* ping: A request to keep the connection alive, will answer pong
+* *ping*: A request to keep the connection alive, will answer pong
-* drip: A notification sent from server to notify client that a resource has changed (updated, deleted or created)
+* *drip*: A notification sent from server to notify client that a resource has changed (updated, deleted or created)

 What action are taken by server on a resource depends on what arguments are provided.